-Capital Assets-Capital assets, which include buildings and improvements, machinery and equipment and infrastructure are reported in the government-wide financial statements.
+Capital Assets-Capital assets, which include buildings and improvements, machinery and equipment, infrastructure and right-to-use lease assets are reported in the government-wide financial statements.
 Capital assets purchased or acquired with an original cost of \$500 or more are reported at historical cost or estimated historical cost.
 Donated assets are recorded at acquisition value.
 Additions, improvements, and other capital outlays that significantly extend the life of an asset are capitalized.
 Other costs incurred for repairs and maintenance and expensed as incurred.
 Infrastructure assets are capitalized on a prospective basis.
+Right-to-use leased assets are initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs and are amortized on a straight-line basis over their useful lives.
 Land and construction in progress are not depreciated.
 Depreciation on all assets is provided on the straight-line basis over the estimated useful lives as shown below:

 Assets Years

 Buildings and improvements 40

 Machinery and equipment 3-15

 Infrastructure 40

+Right-to-use lease assets 5-10